-The Global Peter Drucker Forum 2016 was an event of outstanding uniqueness, not only because of its participants, but because of its really important “job done”.
-Vienna and discussions after Vienna may be platform to develope inclusive visions concerning the entrepreneur and innovation by overcoming two separations
+The Global Peter Drucker Forum 2016 was an event of outstanding uniqueness, not only because of its participants, but because of its important “job done”.

 But Vienna was not only an intellectual flow, it was a great pleasure to be there.
-I am thankful for the “laughs” with Ralf Köster, Prabhu Guptara and Fredmund Malik during the speakers night and and with Efosa Ojomo and Andreas Müller the day after.
+I am thankful for the “laughs” with Ralf Köster, Prabhu Guptara and Fredmund Malik during the speakers night and with Efosa Ojomo and Andreas Müller the day after.
 Efosa by the way transformed my most preferred “job to be done” metaphor (job to be done theory of Christensen) from milkshake into a billion-dollar story.
 I hope to hear more from him soon.
 He is for me a thinker for an Inlusive Society, especially for Africa.

-2. Exclusive and inclusive visions of the entrepreneur and innovation
+2. Exclusive/inclusive visions of the entrepreneur and innovation

-On the other hand it is an article about two questions in the center of the Global Drucker Forum who may have a fundamental impact on our future.
+On the other hand it is an article about two questions in the center of the Global Drucker Forum which may have a fundamental impact on our future.

 What is the right vision / paradigm for: